fabiopoiesi/4dm/doc/installation/MLAPI.md

 It is necessary to set the network mode to ```host``` because the default mode hides the container behind a NAT and this makes impossible in the current state to correctly the slaves with the master, currently the binding is based on the IP address.

-You can check that everything works correctly with the command:
+3) check that it is all working correctly with the command:

 ```bash
 docker ps -a
 ```

-The result should be similar to:
+Here below what you should see as a result of the previous command:
 ```
 CONTAINER ID   IMAGE               COMMAND          CREATED         STATUS         PORTS     NAMES
 1f7db64c6208   mlapi-docker:v0.8   "./mlapiRelay"   7 seconds ago   Up 6 seconds             fervent_banzai